-Council staff must, where feasible, identify options for procuring Australian Made Products, and goods from Australian Businesses.
-Council staff must, where feasible, encourage Suppliers to utilise products from Australian Businesses and Suppliers who manufacture in Australia in provision of services to Council.
+Council staff must, where feasible, identify cost effective options for procuring like for like and similar quality, Australian Made Products, and goods from Australian Businesses.
+Council staff must, where feasible, encourage Suppliers to utilise products from Australian Businesses and Suppliers who manufacture in Australia in provision of services to Council that are cost effective, like for like and similar quality.